Samuel-abereoje/Python-Real-Problem-Projects/README.md

 # Python-Real-Problem-Projects
-A curated collection of real-world Python projects.
+A curated collection of real-world Python projects focused on solving practical problems using core programming concepts, automation, and data handling.